 I wasn’t familiar with Carmel until Hamilton County Tourism invited me to visit.
 In case you didn’t know either, Carmel, along with the towns of Noblesville, Fishers, and Westfield, make up northern Indianapolis.
 The cities bring 175 outdoor concert offerings per year, 500 miles of walking and hiking trails, 15 craft breweries, 100 local restaurants, and continually make the list of best places to live in America (CNN Money).
 There are so many cool things to see and do in this part of the Hoosier state that my daughter, Taylor, and I instantly fell in love with.
 Here are four ways to enjoy Carmel, Indiana, and its neighboring suburbs.

 Taylor and I are both bath junkies, so we found it perfectly fitting that we visit the Bath Junkie store in the Carmel City Center.
 This “everything but the kitchen sink” store has been mixing custom fragrance products for the past five years in its fun bath studio.
 Items include body and foot lotions, pet shampoo, fabric softener, dish soap, massage oils, after-bath mist, and a variety of shower and bath products.
 You pick the color and scents; Bath Junkie does the rest.

 While you’re at the Carmel City Center, be sure to check out the other boutique stores.
-Afterwards, head over to Clay Terrace or the Fashion Mall at Keystone (boasting over 120 stores, including Nordstrom and Saks Fifth Avenue) for even more choices.
-If you are looking for home improvement, products, or decor, there is an amazing IKEA store.
+Afterward, head over to Clay Terrace or the Fashion Mall at Keystone (boasting over 120 stores, including Nordstrom and Saks Fifth Avenue) for even more choices.
+If you are looking for home improvement, products, or decor, there is a fantastic IKEA store.

 2. Living History